MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_13_lab_ak.md

         az provider --help
         ```

-    1. Enter the following command, and then select Enter to list all currently registered providers:
+    1. Enter the following command:

         ```
-        az provider list
+        az provider show --namespace microsoft.cdn --query "[namespace,registrationState]"
         ```

-    1. Enter the following command, and then select Enter to list just the namespaces of the currently registered providers:
+        and check if the registration status is **Registered**

         ```
-        az provider list --query "[].namespace"
+        [
+            "Microsoft.Cdn",
+            "Registered"
+        ]
         ```

-    1. Observe the list of currently registered providers.
-The **Microsoft.CDN** provider should be currently in the list of providers.
+    1. If the value of the registration status isn't **Registered**, enter the following command:

+        ```
+        az provider register --namespace Microsoft.Cdn
+        ```

+        After the command execution, check the registration status of the provider entering the command:

+        ```
+        az provider show --namespace microsoft.cdn --query "[namespace,registrationState]"
+        ```

 1. Close the Cloud Shell pane in the portal.